photo-1421435371524-d26441ec7dda.jpg

 MY Story

 I am also the founder of Full Table Solutions, a consulting practice that’s a catalyst for food systems transformation.
-My launch portfolio is centered around what I call The Defining Decade Project: a concerted effort to address the urgent need for climate action by 2030—and harnessing the positive, powerful potential contributions from food consumption and production.
+My portfolio is centered around what I call The Defining Decade Project: a concerted effort to address the urgent need for climate action by 2030—and harnessing the positive, powerful potential contributions from food consumption and production.

 Photo Credit: Cristin Young